 As you age, your ability to regulate temperature is not as good as when you are younger.
 Children tend to lose body heat faster and do not necessarily think that they need to dress warmer.

-People with mental health issues may not dress appropriately for the weather and may not think to get into a warmer environment.
-The same goes for people who abuse alcohol or drugs.
+People that struggle with mental health issues and substance use disorders may not dress appropriately for the weather and may not think to get into a warmer environment.
 And, certain medical conditions such as diabetes or some eating disorders may cause you not to regulate your temperature well.
 Certain psychotropic or sedative drugs may do the same.